Acts 27

 Paul Sails For Rome

-As we have seen over and over again, God has been protecting Paul in order that he gets to Rome, so, Festus, along with Agrippa and Bernice, delivered the apostle and some other prisoners into the hands of a centurion named Julius.
-God wanted Paul in Rome, Paul wanted to be in Rome, and Agrippa sent him on his way to Rome.
+As we have seen over and over again, God has been protecting Paul in order that he gets to Rome, so, Festus, along with Agrippa and Bernice, delivered the apostle and some other prisoners into the hands of a centurion named Julius, Acts 27:1.

 “The next day we landed at Sidon; and Julius, in kindness to Paul, allowed him to go to his friends so they might provide for his needs.
 From there we put out to sea again and passed to the lee of Cyprus because the winds were against us.
 When we had sailed across the open sea off the coast of Cilicia and Pamphylia, we landed at Myra in Lycia.”
 Acts 27:3-5

-The ship’s first stop was in Sidon, but because of the wind, they changed direction and stopped again at Myra in Lycia.
 Sometimes we have to stop and think about where we need to go and not where we want to go, John 8:31-32.

 “There the centurion found an Alexandrian ship sailing for Italy and put us on board.
 We made slow headway for many days and had difficulty arriving off Cnidus.
 When the wind did not allow us to hold our course, we sailed to the lee of Crete, opposite Salmone.
 We moved along the coast with difficulty and came to a place called Fair Havens, near the town of Lasea.
-Much time had been lost, and sailing had already become dangerous because by now it was after the Fast.”
+Much time had been lost, and sailing had already become dangerous because by now it was after the Day of Atonement.”
 Acts 27:6-9

-All in all, things are going well and according to plan even though the wind is not in their favour but as we’re about to read the apostle Paul could see something different on the horizon, the forecast was not good.
+All in all, things are going well and according to plan, even though the wind is not in their favour but as we’re about to read the apostle Paul could see something different on the horizon, the forecast was not good.

 “So Paul warned them, “Men, I can see that our voyage is going to be disastrous and bring great loss to ship and cargo, and to our own lives also.”
 But the centurion, instead of listening to what Paul said, followed the advice of the pilot and of the owner of the ship.
 Since the harbour was unsuitable to winter in, the majority decided that we should sail on, hoping to reach Phoenix and winter there.
 This was a harbour in Crete, facing both southwest and northwest.”
-Acts 27:10-12
+Acts 27:9-12

 Luke tells us that the wind didn’t let up all night, in fact, the violent seas continued the next day, so the sailors began to throw the cargo overboard.